TheMattBerman/gpt-5-video/to-do.md

 Notes:

 - [~] Replicate default model versions parameterized; placeholders replaced with env-overridable pinned IDs.
 Final stable IDs to be set in env for prod.
+  - [x] Warn once when default placeholder versions are used (no env overrides)

 ### 5) Workers